;

 Credit and debit cards

 Visa and Mastercard are the most widely accepted credit and debit cards in Argentina.
-However, not all businesses accept cards and some may have a minimum purchase amount for card transactions, and some additional fees may apply.
+However, not all businesses accept cards, and some may have a minimum purchase amount for card transactions.
+Additionally, some extra fees may apply for card payments, especially in smaller establishments.

 Mobile payments